erwinfab/configure-ad/README.md

 I began by provisioning **DC-1** (Windows Server) and installing the **Active Directory Domain Services** role through Server Manager.
 I promoted the server to a **Domain Controller** and established a new forest named `mydomain.com`.

-* Added a new forest
+* Added a new forest.

 <img width="567" height="422" alt="image" src="https://github.com/user-attachments/assets/98a1294d-1d74-45c1-bbe6-723fa606db4a" />
 <br/>